flutter/flutter/sky/sdk/README.md

  - Ensure that `$DART_SDK` is set to the path of your Dart SDK and that the `dart` and `pub` executables are on your `$PATH`.

-Once you have installed Dart SDK, create a new directory and adding a [pubspec.yaml](https://www.dartlang.org/tools/pub/pubspec.html):
+Once you have installed Dart SDK, create a new directory and add a [pubspec.yaml](https://www.dartlang.org/tools/pub/pubspec.html):

 ```yaml